|Colors||Seal point, chocolate point, blue point, lilac point|

 Male vs. Female

-There are few major differences between male and female Siamese Cats, although males to be slightly taller and heavier.
+There are a few major differences between male and female Siamese Cats, although males are slightly taller and heavier.
 Males are also known to be a bit more affectionate and clingy than females and generally more attention-demanding, whereas females are happier doing their own thing.
 Females can be fairly independent at times and less likely to make fast friends with strangers.
 However, this should all be taken with a pinch of salt as Siamese Cats are social, friendly animals in general.

 The Siamese Cat is a friendly, social, and intelligent feline that is great for families but makes a wonderful companion for singles too.
 They love affection and love to give it too, and you’d be hard-pressed to find a more loving feline.